ocoboco/cloud-config-toolkit/usage-tutorial.md

 cct validate application-config.json
 ```

-Because the application config doesn't have the required property `country`, the validation command outputs an error:
+Because `application-config.json` doesn't have the required property `country`, the validation command outputs an error:

 ```json
 [